You are Here: Home > FAQ's

 TOP

-24. Can a child with cerebral palsy also have mental retardation ?
+24. Can a child with cerebral palsy also have intellectual disability ?

-The brain damage that causes cerebral palsy may also produce a number of other disorders including mental retardation, seizures, visual and auditory deficits.
-The more extensive the brain damage, more chances that the child will have mental retardation.
-It is however very important to realize that all children with cerebral palsy are not mentally retarded.
-There are many persons with cerebral palsy who have normal intelligence.
-Mental retardation occurs only whenever there is extensive damage to the brain.
+The brain damage that causes cerebral palsy may also produce a number of other disorders including intellectual disability, seizures, visual and auditory deficits.
+The more extensive the brain damage, more chances that the child will have intellectual disability.
+It is however very important to realize that all children with cerebral palsy are not intellectually disabled.
+There are many persons with cerebral palsy who have normal intelligence. intellectual disability occurs only whenever there is extensive damage to the brain.

 TOP

-25. Does a mentally retarded child with cerebral palsy require special training ?
+25. Does a intellectually disabled child with cerebral palsy require special training ?

-The child with mental retardation and associated cerebral palsy will have dual set of problems.
-Such children will require training in activities of daily living, language and communication, socialization, functional academics and cognitive areas like other children with mental retardation.
+The child with intellectual disability and associated cerebral palsy will have dual set of problems.
+Such children will require training in activities of daily living, language and communication, socialization, functional academics and cognitive areas like other children with intellectual disability.
 In addition, services of professionals like physiotherapist and occupational therapist will also be required for development of coordinated voluntary movements and postural training.

 TOP